 According to several viral TikTok videos, the honey trend goes like this: first, you freeze excessive amounts of honey in containers like water bottles; then, you squeeze the honey out of the bottle; then, you bite into it.
 Dave Ramirez, a TikToker boasting 5.5 million followers, is credited as the "frozen honey king" by fans since originating the trend early in July.
 In his original video, Ramirez chomps into a largely solidified blob of honey that had been freezing in a water bottle and calls the concoction "pretty refreshing."

-Since then, users have taken artistic liberty in their spins on the trend, altering the colour of the honey with food dye and adding sweets to the goo so it looks more appealing when it's squeezed out.
+Since then, users have taken artistic liberty in their spins on the trend, altering the colour of the honey with food dye and adding candies to the goo so it looks more appealing when it's squeezed out.
 Many have also largely switched out pure honey for corn syrup mixed with traces of honey instead.
 The result of it all?
 A popular trend with 900 million views, according to The New York Times.

 Participants in TikTok's latest trend have had mixed reactions to eating oversized chunks of honey in one sitting.
 While some say the resulting blob is sweet and liken it to candy, others have visibly been turned off by the consistency of the honey and how sweet chunks of honey and corn syrup became once they started eating them.